darksear/frontend-nanodegree-arcade-game/README.md

 1. Use the cursor keys to move the player.
 2. Avoid the lady bugs.
 3. Make it to the water.

+#_Change Log_
+Update 1: Cleaned up some code;
+Update 2: Got counters working and clarified some coding;